wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 # Templates and Media Files {#chapter-templates-static}
-In this chapter, we'll be introducing the Django template engine, as well as showing how to serve both *static* and *uploaded* media files, both of which can be integrated within your app's webpages.
+In this chapter, we'll be introducing the Django template engine, as well as showing how to serve both *static* files and *media* files, both of which can be integrated within your app's webpages.

 ## Using Templates
-Up until this point, you have plugged a few things together to create a Django powered webpage.
-This is coupled to a view, which is in turn coupled with a series of URL mappings.
-Here we will delve into how to combine *templates* into the mix.
+Up until this point, we have only connected a URL mapping to a view.
+The Django framework, however, is based around Model-View-Template architecture.
+In this section, we will go through the mechanics of how *Templates* work with *Views*, then in the next couple of chapters we will put these together with *Models*.

+Why Templates?
 The layout from page to page within a website is often the same.
 Whether you see a common header or footer on a website's pages, the [repetition of page layouts](http://www.techrepublic.com/blog/web-designer/effective-design-principles-for-web-designers-repetition/) aids users with navigation, promotes organisation of the website and reinforces a sense of continuity.
 [Django provides templates](https://docs.djangoproject.com/en/1.9/ref/templates/) to make it easier for developers to achieve this design goal, as well as separating application logic (code within your views) from presentational concerns (look and feel of your app).
 In this chapter, you'll create a basic template which will be used to create a HTML page.
 This template will then be dispatched via a Django view.
 In the [chapter concerning databases and models](#chapter-models), we will take this a step further by using templates in conjunction with models to dispatch dynamically generated data.

 Q> ### Summary: What is a Template?
 Q> In the world of Django, think of a *template* as the scaffolding that is required to build a complete HTML webpage.
 A template contains the *static parts* of a webpage (that is, parts that never change), complete with special syntax (or *template tags*) which can be overridden and replaced with *dynamic content* that your Django app's views can replace to produce a final HTML response.